 It's never too early to begin preparing for a career in Physics.
-The Physics Department offers a number of summer and part-time research jobs in order to prepare a student for professional development in the physics field.
+The Department of Physics offers a number of summer and part-time research jobs in order to prepare a student for professional development in the physics field.

 Finding a Career

 Not sure what you want to do with your degree?
-The Society of Physics Students offers an informational page on the possible careers using physics.
-The site offers profiles of individuals and how they have utilized their Physics degrees.
+The Society of Physics Students (SPS) offers an informational page on the possible careers using physics.
+SPS also offers profiles of individuals and how they have utilized their physics degrees.

 Pursuing a Graduate Degree